-And that stonily-intoned quote, culled from the script of the Coen Brothers movie classic The Big Lebowski, has likely introduced many to the memory of Seattle’s radical-historical counterpart to the Chicago Eight, the antiwar troublemakers so famously indicted for their role in disrupting the 1968 Democratic National Convention.
-The quoted character, “The Dude,” was closely based on the personality of Jeff Dowd, these days an independent screenwriter and movie-preservation activist, a close friend of the Coens and, yes, one of the Seattle Seven back in the day.
+And that stonily-intoned quote, culled from the script of the Coen Brothers movie classic The Big Lebowski, has likely introduced many to the memory of Seattle’s radical-historical counterpart to the Chicago Seven, the antiwar troublemakers so famously indicted for their alleged role in disrupting the 1968 Democratic National Convention.
+The quoted character, “The Dude,” was closely based on the personality of Jeff Dowd (b.
+1949), these days an independent screenwriter and movie-preservation activist, a close friend of the Coens and, yes, one of the Seattle Seven back in the day.

 The Seven were all members of the Seattle Liberation Front, a radical anti-Vietnam War organization formed in January 1970 at the University of Washington.
-One of the co-founders of the SLF, and one of the most outspoken members of the Seattle Seven, was Michael Lerner, then a 27-year-old visiting philosophy professor at the UW whose academic (and activist) home was the University of California at Berkeley.
-Along with Dowd and Lerner, the other five of the Seven were Michael Abeles, Joseph Kelly, Roger Lippman, Charles “Chip” Marshall III, and Susan Stern.
+One of the co-founders of the SLF, and one of the most outspoken members of the Seattle Seven, was Michael Lerner (b.
+1943), then a 27-year-old visiting philosophy professor at the UW whose academic and activist home was the University of California at Berkeley.
+Along with Dowd and Lerner, the other five of the Seven were Michael Abeles (1951-2016), Joseph Kelly (b.
+1946), Roger Lippman (b.
+1947), Charles Clark “Chip” Marshall III (b.
+1945), and Susan Stern (1943-1976).
 They all ironically achieved their collective infamy due to their involvement in a February 1970 protest demonstration in Seattle in support of the Chicago Seven, whose verdict was due that month.
 The demonstration, held at Seattle’s Federal Courthouse on February 17, attracted a turnout of roughly 2,000 — many more than expected — and the crowd, mad about the bum rap given to the Chicago Seven the day before, quickly got out of hand.
 Rocks, bottles, and paint bombs were thrown, 20 were injured, and 76 (not including the Seven-to-be) were arrested.

 The actual trial, which formally began (after certain delays, mostly legal in nature) on November 23, was equally marked by such ideological drama.
 While roughly 200 protesters picketed outside the Tacoma courthouse in support of the Seven, defendants and supporters alike inside the courtroom refused to stifle either their emotions or their political opinions.
 To add to the ideological weight of the legal proceedings, one of the Chicago defendants, David Dellinger, came to Tacoma in person to aid the Seattle defendants in making their case, but Judge Boldt denied a request by Lerner and Marshall to allow Dellinger to speak in the Tacoma courtroom towards that end.

 Eventually, on December 10, Boldt declared a mistrial, citing all the defendants for contempt of court.
-The contempt charges were settled out of court in 1972, and the Seattle Seven, save for Lerner, all served brief sentences in federal minimum security prison.
+The contempt charges were settled in court on March 28, 1972, and the Seattle Seven, save for Lerner, all served brief sentences in federal minimum security prison.